EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 One wonders how many settlements for harassment out of court

-Mr. Cain has had so far for him not to be able to remember
+Mr. Cain has had so far for him not to be able to remember the

-first time around when he was asked
+first time around when he was asked to which one the journalists

-or whether Mr. Cain, before even becoming a
+were referring to or whether Mr. Cain, before even becoming a

 candidate for President, thinks already of himself as being above